jplflyer/BeatPatterns/README.md

 * Song.h provides everything for reading/writing the files that BeatSaber expects.
 * Pattern.h provides everything for managing the patterns.

+Note: Qt on Mac has a problem when running apps from the Qt Creator.
+There's an easy workaround.
+You have to do this once.

+For inside Qt Creator, in the very left side, go to Projects (Under Welcome, Edit, etc).
+That gives you a secondary (wider) navigation area.
+Under Build and Run, under Desktop Qt (etc), click on Run.

+This brings you to run settings.
+In the middle of the screen near the top is a grey box with some stuff.
+One of those checkboxes near the bottom of that grey box is "Add build library search path to DYLD_LIBRARY_PATH...".

+Click that sucker OFF.

 # Code Goals
 There's a lot to do.